When Your Car Is Totaled, Payoff Protector® May Help You Avoid Making Payments on a Vehicle You No Longer Own

 Step 1: Total Loss Declared

 Step 3: The Settlement

 1State Farm Bank Payoff Protector® is automatically included as a provision of all newly issued vehicle loan promissory notes.
 Payoff Protector is not an insurance product.
 Subject to the terms, conditions, and restrictions of the Payoff Protector provision in your State Farm Bank Promissory Note and Security Agreement.
-Your loan must be in good standing and you must continue to make your monthly payments until your insurance claim is settled in order for Payoff Protector to apply.
+Your loan must be in good standing in order for Payoff Protector to apply.
 If your vehicle is determined to be a total loss before the loan is paid off, State Farm Bank will cancel the difference between the insurance payout and the unpaid principal balance due on the loan.
 Please contact State Farm Bank for additional details.

 State Farm Bank, F.S.B., Bloomington, Illinois ("Bank"), is a Member FDIC and Equal Housing Lender.
 NMLS ID 139716.
 The other products offered by affiliate companies of State Farm Bank are not FDIC insured, not a State Farm Bank obligation or guaranteed by State Farm Bank, and may be subject to investment risk, including possible loss of principal invested.
 The Bank encourages any interested individual(s) to submit an application for any product(s) offered by the Bank.
 We also encourage you to obtain information regarding the Bank's underwriting standards for each type of credit or service offered by visiting statefarm.com or by contacting the Bank at 877-SF4-VISA (877-734-8472).
 If you are deaf, hard of hearing, or do not use your voice to communicate, you may contact us via 711 or other relay services.
 To apply for a Bank product, you may also see your participating State Farm agent.